aj-abhinai/aj-abhinai.github.io/docs/features/hiding from explorer.md

 ## Hiding Entire Folders

-If you place an `index.md` (or `_index.md`) inside a folder and give that index file `hideInExplorer: true`, the entire folder (and all of its children) will be hidden from the Explorer.
+If you place an `index.md` (or `_index.md`) inside a folder and give that index file `hideInExplorer: true` (any truthy value works), the entire folder (and all of its children) will be hidden from the Explorer.
 This lets you:

 1. Keep the on-disk folder structure for your own organization (e.g. `content/Course Notes/Module 1/...`).
 2. Publish and link to the contained notes from other pages (like a master course index) without cluttering the sidebar.